rbk/Crime-Data-Analysis/README.md

 # README.md

-This repository contains data, notes, and the writing a blog post I published at https://blog.richardkeller.net.
+This repository contains data, notes, and the writing for a blog post I published at my blog: https://blog.richardkeller.net.

 ## Series name: Pandas Crimes